-Examples of direct forms of bullying are:
+Examples of direct forms of bullying include, but are not limited to:

-- Abusive, offensive or insulting language. - Harassment, intimidatory, threatening or other offensive behaviour. - Constant, unreasonable and unconstructive criticism. - Behaviour that frightens, humiliates, belittles or is degrading. - Regular 'ultimatums' and/or threats of dismissal. - Inappropriate comments regarding a person's appearance, lifestyle or their family. - Spreading rumours or innuendo about someone or their family. - Interfering with someone's personal property or work equipment.
+- Abusive, offensive or insulting language or comments. - Harassment, intimidatory, threatening or other offensive behaviour. - Constant, unreasonable and unconstructive criticism. - Behaviour that frightens, humiliates, belittles or is degrading. - · Regular 'ultimatums' and/or threats of dismissal. - Inappropriate comments regarding a person's appearance, lifestyle or their family. - Spreading rumours or innuendo about someone or their family. - · Interfering with someone's personal property or work equipment.

-NOTE: Where bullying escalates to incidents of physical assault or threats, it is considered workplace violence.
-Workplace violence is covered later in this module, refer to page 9.
+NOTE: Where bullying escalates to incidents of physical assault or threats, it is considered workplace violence and should be reported to the police.
+Workplace violence is covered later in this module, refer to page 7.